DFHack/dfhack/docs/Lua API.rst

 map-render
 ==========

-A way to ask df to render a slice of map.
-This uses native df rendering function so it's highly dependant on df settings (e.g. used tileset, colors, if using graphics or not and so on...)
+A way to ask DF to render a section of the fortress mode map.
+This uses a native DF rendering function so it's highly dependent on DF settings (e.g. tileset, colors, etc.)

 Functions
 ---------